- Your Government

 The Relicensing Accountability Program is for people whose driving privileges are currently suspended and are holding up their ability to obtain a driver’s license.
 This court works with all Snohomish County District Court Divisions (Cascade, Everett, Evergreen, South).
 Candidates must be referred to the program through the following four outlets: Judge, Probation, Embedded Social Worker, Resource Center.

 A deferred finding results in a dismissal of the traffic infraction.
 You are eligible for a deferred finding for one moving and one non-moving infraction within a seven-year period so long as you do not hold a commercial driver's license (CDL) and you were not operating a commercial motor vehicle at the time of the violation.
 The judge will decide whether to grant you a deferred finding.
-If granted, you will be required to pay an administrative fee of $139 within 30 days (no exceptions), and your infraction(s) will be dismissed upon payment.
+If granted, you will be required to pay an administrative fee in the amount of the original penalty listed on the ticket within 30 days (no exceptions), and your infraction(s) will be dismissed upon payment.
 Request a deferred finding by completing the reverse side of this form; the court must receive it by fax or mail at least 5 business days prior to your scheduled court date.

 If you believe you did not commit the infraction, you may request a hearing and appear in person or submit a Written Statement.
 At the hearing, the State/City must prove by a preponderance of the evidence (more likely than not) that you committed the infraction.
 You may require witnesses, including the officer, who issued the notice, to appear at this hearing.
 The Court will notify you in writing of the hearing date and how to request that witnesses be present.

 If you agree that you committed the infraction but would like to explain the circumstances, the Court will notify you in writing of the hearing date or you may appear in person or submit a Written Statement.
 You may not require witnesses to appear at the hearing, but they may attend voluntarily.